Exergy: Definitions

 However, from a theoretical point of view, exergy may be defined without reference to any environment.
 If the intensive properties of different finitely extended elements of a system differ, there is always the possibility to extract mechanical work from the system.
+Yet, with such an approach one has to abandon the requirement that the environment is large enough relative to the "system" such that its intensive properties, such as temperature, are unchanged due to its interaction with the system.
+So that exergy is defined in an absolute sense, it will be assumed in this article that, unless otherwise stated, that the environment's intensive properties are unchanged by its interaction with the system.

-For a heat engine, the exergy can be simply defined as the energy input times the Carnot efficiency.
+For a heat engine, the exergy can be simply defined in an absolute sense, as the energy input times the Carnot efficiency, assuming the low-temperature heat reservoir is at the temperature of the environment.
 Since many systems can be modeled as a heat engine, this definition can be useful for many applications.

 Terminology

 The term exergy is also used, by analogy with its physical definition, in information theory related to reversible computing.
-Exergy is also synonymous with: available energy, exergic energy, essergy (considered archaic), utilizable energy, available useful work, maximum (or minimum) work, maximum (or minimum) work content, reversible work, ideal work, availability or available work.
+Exergy is also synonymous with available energy, exergic energy, essergy (considered archaic), utilizable energy, available useful work, maximum (or minimum) work, maximum (or minimum) work content, reversible work, ideal work, availability or available work.

 Implications

 The exergy destruction of a cycle is the sum of the exergy destruction of the processes that compose that cycle.
 The exergy destruction of a cycle can also be determined without tracing the individual processes by considering the entire cycle as a single process and using one of the exergy destruction equations.